roflmuffin/CounterStrikeSharp/docs/src/content/docs/features/game-events.md

 [GameEventHandler]
 public HookResult OnPlayerConnect(EventPlayerConnect @event, GameEventInfo info) {
-    // Userid will give you a reference to a CCSPlayerController class Logger.LogInformation("Player {Name} has connected!", @event.Userid.PlayerName);
+    // Userid will give you a reference to a CCSPlayerController class.
+    // Before accessing any of its fields, you must first check if the Userid
+    // handle is actually valid, otherwise you may run into runtime exceptions.
+    // See the documentation section on Referencing Players for details. if (@event.Userid.IsValid) {
+        Logger.LogInformation("Player {Name} has connected!", @event.Userid.PlayerName);
+    }

     return HookResult.Continue;
 }